 Inactive ingredients: carbopol 980, citric acid, diisopropanolamine, glycerin, glyceryl monostearate, glyceryl stearate, isostearic acid, PEG-100 stearate, polyethylene glycol monomethyl ether, propylene glycol, and water.

 This Patient Information has been approved by the U.S. Food and Drug Administration.

-PRINCIPAL DISPLAY PANEL - 120 g Tube Carton
+PACKAGE/LABEL PRINCIPAL DISPLAY PANEL – 30 g Carton

 More about fluocinonide topical